Evaluating Winding Numbers and Counting Complex Roots through Cauchy Indices in Isabelle/HOL: Counting the Number of Complex Roots

 \section{Counting the Number of Complex Roots}

-In the previous section, we have described a way to evaluate winding numbers through Cauchy indices.
+The previous section described a way to evaluate winding numbers via Cauchy indices.
 In this section, we will further explore this idea and propose verified procedures to count the number of complex roots of a polynomial in some domain such as a rectangle and a half-plane.

 Does a winding number have anything to do with the number of roots of a polynomial?
 The answer is yes.
 Thanks to the argument principle, we can calculate the number of roots by evaluating a contour integral: